 Our Vision is of a built environment at the heart of a circular economy – where waste is eliminated and materials retain value long after their original use.
 We are looking for visionary, courageous, and bold-thinking organisations to join us on this experiential learning journey towards a more circular built environment.

 There are many ways to get involved in the programme, see this Get Involved document that sets out all the opportunities to get involved including sponsorship, training, events and task groups, working groups, and consulting on the programme output.

 This programme was set up because, in 2017, UKGBC Gold Leaf members said, through a Circular Economy Research Survey, that UKGBC needed to facilitate collaborative approaches in overcoming common obstacles, these included:

 - Limited practical action and engagement across the value chain

 - Product liabilities

 The research survey also gave some background to what the circular economy means, examples of best practice and how the value chain is addressing circular economy in the UKGBC Gold Leaf membership.
-We plan to update this document with examples of best practice over time.
+We will update this document with examples of best practice over time.

 On 12 June 2018 we held a webinar to provide an update, share current plans for the programme and gather feedback.
 You can listen to it here.

-To discuss partnering with UKGBC on this programme or if you would like to receive updates or further information about our Circular Economy programme please contact Anna.Surgenor@ukgbc.org.
+To discuss partnering with UKGBC on the Circular Economy programme or if you would like to receive updates or further information about our Circular Economy programme please contact Anna.Surgenor@ukgbc.org.